ABRG-Models/BarrelEmerge/paper/briefpaper/README.md

 # Recompiling this paper

-The submitted versions of the paper are barrels_proof.tex and barrels_review.tex, which are both standalone versions of brief.tex.
-Examine brief_authors.sh, brief_review.sh or brief_proof.sh to generate papers from brief.tex with different colouring schemes.
+The submitted versions of the paper (with our modifications following the review) are barrels_proof.tex and barrels_review.tex, which are both standalone versions of brief.tex. barrels_review.tex builds a pdf with pink colour indicating the changes and additions made since the original submission. barrels_proof.tex builds a document with no pink text.

 # Reproducing the results for this paper